mattermost/docs/source/onboard/guest-accounts.rst

 Can MFA be applied selectively?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If MFA is enforced for your users, it can be applied to Guest Accounts.
-Guests can configure MFA in **Account Settings > Security**.
+Guests can configure MFA in by going to their avatar and selecting **Profile > Security**.
 If MFA is not enforced for your users, it can't be applied to Guest Accounts.

 Has the Guest Accounts feature been reviewed by an external security firm?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^